-All participating organization (called the members) can share their valuable cyber-crime risk related information through analyst-to-analyst partnerships, enabling a trusted collaboration along with actionable insights.
-This helps in inculcating cybersecurity resiliency, with an ability to proactively identify, prevent, and mitigate any cybersecurity incidents.
-Being a member of CISCP, organizations gain access to complete suite of NCCIC products (like various kinds of threat bulletins and malware reports), as well as a wide range of services.
+All participating organizations (called the members) can share their valuable cyber-crime risk related information through analyst-to-analyst partnerships, enabling a trusted collaboration along with actionable insights.
+This helps in inculcating cybersecurity resilience, with an ability to proactively identify, prevent, and mitigate any cybersecurity incidents.
+Being a member of CISCP, organizations gain access to a complete suite of NCCIC products (like various kinds of threat bulletins and malware reports), as well as a wide range of services.
 The members also get access to analyst-to-analyst technical threat exchanges and analyst training events, where they can share classified and unclassified information.

 How does CISCP protect the information exchange process?

 The information shared during the CISCP collaboration remains very much safe.
 DHS uses the Protected Critical Infrastructure Information (PCII) Program to protect all the information that is voluntarily shared with the Federal Government for homeland security.
-The PCII Program provides protection and confidence to the members that the Federal Government will not expose proprietary or sensitive data shared through this program.
+The PCII Program provides protection and confidence to the members that the federal government will not expose proprietary or sensitive data shared through this program.
 The information shared via this program also adheres to the Traffic Light Protocol (TLP), Freedom of Information Act (FOIA) and Cybersecurity Information Sharing Act (CISA).

 How to become a CISCP member?

 To become a CISCP member, prospective organizations, such as organizations that are part of Information Sharing and Analysis Centers (ISACs), or organizations dealing with Critical Infrastructure, or the Critical Infrastructure and Key Resources (CIKR) operators, need to sign a Cooperative Research and Development Agreement (CRADA).
 After signing CRADA, members get access to DHS’s NCCIC watch floor and permissions up to the TS/SCI level.
-Within the CISCP program, industry and government partners contribute threat data by adding the volume of information presently available for analysis by the DHS CISCP analytical team.
+Within the CISCP program, industry and government partners contribute threat data by adding to the volume of information presently available for analysis by the DHS CISCP analytical team.

 What are the benefits of the CISCP?